DBJDBJ/dbjcore/readme.md

 </Content>
 </ItemGroup>
 ```

-Amd we need to add these to the `csproj`, because we are using .net core for configuration too:
+And it is obvious why.
+And we need to add these to the `csproj` file (of the host project), because we are using .net core for configuration too:

 ```xml
 <ItemGroup>